Blue pigments: Ultramarine

-Ultramarine was historically a prestigious and expensive of blue pigments.
+Ultramarine was historically a prestigious and expensive blue pigment.
 It was produced from lapis lazuli, a mineral whose major source was the mines of Sar-e-Sang in what is now northeastern Afghanistan.
 It is now produced industrially by heating aluminosilicates with sulfur.
 It is widely used in coloring plastics. paints, laundry applications, cosmetics, and toys.
+The 1990 estimated production was 20 000 tons.

-It was the most expensive blue used by Renaissance artists.
+It was the most expensive blue used by Renaissance artists (because it was imported from Afghanistan).
 It was often reserved for special purposes, such as painting the robes of the Virgin Mary.
 Johannes Vermeer used ultramarine only for the most important surfaces where he wanted to attract attention.
 Pietro Perugino, in his depiction of the Madonna and Child on the Certosa de Pavio Altarpiece, painted only the top level of the Virgin's robes in ultramarine, with azurite beneath.